Up until 2017, the procedure for getting a China Z visa to teach English was fairly straightforward.

 When your number is called, go to the legalization counter and hand in all the paperwork.
 You will be given a receipt and advised when you should come back to pick up your documents.

-The whole process takes three to four working days and costs £15 per certificate.
+The whole process takes three to four working days and costs £15 per document.

-Be prepared when applying for your Z visa to teach in China
+Be prepared when applying for your China Z visa

 It is highly advisable to do all this before you leave for China if you are a new teacher, or in your summer break if you are a returning teacher, as trying to do this from China would be more difficult.